-The National Earthquake Technical Assistance Program (NETAP) is designed to help state, local and tribal governments obtain the knowledge, tools and support that they need to plan and implement effective earthquake mitigation strategies.
+The National Earthquake Technical Assistance Program (NETAP) is designed to help state, local, territorial and tribal governments obtain the knowledge, tools and support that they need to plan and implement effective earthquake mitigation strategies.
 The program provides instructor-led training courses.

 FEMA developed the National Earthquake Technical Assistance Program (NETAP) as a mechanism for delivering direct assistance to the public to increase their knowledge and ability to analyze their risk, make a plan and take actions aimed at reducing their earthquake risk and supporting overall community resilience.
-NETAP is not a grant or cooperative agreement program but a contract managed by FEMA to rapidly deploy training and technical assistance to organizations and communities.
+NETAP is not a grant or cooperative agreement program but a contract managed by FEMA to rapidly deploy training to organizations and communities.
 The NETAP Resource Guide for Earthquake Program Managers provides information on how states and territories can request NETAP assistance.

 Background and Authorities